ricardojrfontes/webpage/content/about.md

 My main research interests are Environmental, Energy, and Agricultural Economics, Industrial Organization, Econometrics, Finance, and Applied Microeconomics in general.

-You can find my Resume and contact information below.
+You can find my C.V. and contact information below.

 **Contact Information**